• Skip to content

 The Bible is, in fact and in truth, God’s Word.

 The 66 canonized books of Scripture are of Divine origin and bear the very nature of God Almighty—they are pure, holy, unchanging, without lie, and wholly authoritative.
 What the Word of God says goes.
-When it speaks, the true believer doesn’t argue, negotiate, or critique; rather, he bends his knee, submits, and says, “Yes, Lord!”
-There is no book outside the Bible that bears such position, honor, and authority.
+When it speaks, the true believer doesn’t argue, negotiate, or critique; rather, they bends their knee, submit, and say, “Yes, Lord!”
+There is no book outside the Bible which bears such position, honor, and authority.

 2. Sola Christo (By Christ Alone)